milkey-mouse/bose_einstein/README.md

 # Bose Einstein

-A data structure that efficiently partitions elements into left and right sets, following Bose-Einstein statistics.
+A data structure that efficiently partitions elements into left and right sets.

 ## Overview

 `Partition<T>` is a data structure that maintains a collection of elements partitioned into two sets: left and right.
-Elements can be efficiently moved between the sets, and the relative order within each set is not guaranteed to be preserved (following [Bose-Einstein statistics](https://en.wikipedia.org/wiki/Bose%E2%80%93Einstein_statistics)).
+Elements can be efficiently moved between the sets, and the relative order within each set is not guaranteed to be preserved.

 ## Features